If you like a bit of old-school glamour, look no further – Frank Sinatra and Sophia Loren used to stay here.

 Facilities ► View all

 The pool here is set into well maintained lawns and garden with plenty of sunbeds and parasols dotted around.
-Pool towel are available too.
+Pool towels are available too.

 Breakfast and dinner are available here with a wide variety of Mediterranean and Continental dishes to choose from.
 There are weekly gala dinners with sparkling wine, too.
 Just so you know, there is a dress code here, gentlemen are asked to wear long trousers.

 Frankie's is next to the pool and garden offering all kinds of drinks and sandwiches.
 In the evenings, musicians play from 9pm to midnight.
 Open in July and August.

 Cool tones and soft furnishings add a calming feel to these pool-view twin rooms.
 They come complete with an extra bed when sleeping up to 3, and feature a balcony for a bit of outside space.
 Satellite TV and Wi-Fi are included, too.